 How long do the meetings last?

 Meetings are intended to be very short, generally lasting approximately 1 hour.
 However, you may come to the meeting early in order to spend some time socializing and getting to know other members.

 Can I bring a friend to the meeting?

 Of course you can!
 However, in order to vote she will need to sign a Commitment Form and become a member before voting at the meeting.

 What happens to charities not selected at the meeting?

-Charities which present at a meeting, but are not selected, are eligible to be re-nominated again after one year.
+Charities which are presented at a meeting, but are not selected, are eligible to be re-nominated again after two years.

 When are supported charities able to be nominated again?

-Charities which are chosen and receive donations from 100+ Women Who Care Southern Maine are eligible to be re-nominated again after three years.
+Charities which are chosen to receive donations from 100+ Women Who Care Southern Maine are eligible to be re-nominated again after five years.

 How many times can a charities be presented?